bewegende-Architektur/Phaenotyp/README.md

 * follow steps from Installation

 ## compatibility
 Please be aware that the we focuse on the latest version of Blender 3D only.
 Right now this is 3.4.1.
 Any version before geometry nodes is not supported.
-We test Phänotyp on linux and windows only.
+We are testing Phänotyp on linux and windows only.
 Anyway: We recevied possitive feedback, that it is running on mac also.
 Just drop an issue via github, if you face any issues.